vineeth-pappu/GitHub-Search-Application/server/README.md

-# GitHub-Search-Application - Server
+# Cache Assembler

-Express application for searching users and repositories in github with Redis cache.
+Express application with Redis cache.

 # Steps to run the application